AlibabaCloudDocs/ros/intl.zh-CN/资源类型/POLARDB/ALIYUN::POLARDB::DBCluster.md

       "Type": "String",
       "Description": "The whitelist of the Apsara PolarDB cluster."
     },
+    "DBClusterParameters": {
+      "Type": "Json",
+      "Description": "Modifies the parameters of a the PolarDB cluster."
+    },
     "MaintainTime": {
       "Type": "String",
       "Description": "The maintainable time of the cluster:\nFormat: HH: mmZ- HH: mmZ.\nExample: 16:00Z-17:00Z, which means 0 to 1 (UTC+08:00) for routine maintenance."
+    },
+    "Tags": {
+      "Type": "Json",
+      "Description": "Tags to attach to instance.
+Max support 20 tags to add during create instance.
+Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
     },
     "LowerCaseTableNames": {
       "Type": "Number",